The new work has been published by ART-ER within the European Interreg Europe project RaiSE.

 Region Örebro County has to strengthen and improve the link from the regional development strategy down to social enterprises in order to visualize the importance and potential of social enterprises in terms of regional growth and development, improving the business support policy.
 The Action Plan produced in this project could be that link.

-The Italian stakeholder group for RaiSE celebrated the third meeting on 14 February 2018 in Bologna.
+The Scottish stakeholder group for RaiSE celebrated the fifth meeting on 14 May 2019 in Glasgow.

-The Swedish stakeholder group for RaiSE celebrated the third meeting on 15 February 2018.
+The Catalan stakeholder group for RaiSE celebrated the fifth meeting on 20 February 2019 in Barcelona.